Bankstown zoning & planning overlays

 Does Bankstown have a train station?

 Yes - Bankstown has 1 train station: Bankstown Station.
-The suburb is served by 293 bus stops.
+It is also served by 293 bus stops.

 Do I need a planning report for a Bankstown property?